 C. Apply for the F-1 Visa in your home country (if applicable).

 A Visa is a stamp or sticker placed in your passport at a U.S. consulate or embassy outside the United States.
 You must make sure that your visa is valid for your entry or re-entry into the United States.
 An expired visa must be renewed at a U.S. consulate or embassy outside of the U.S. prior to travel.
 A visa is only a permit to enter the United States.
 Information on visa applications and U.S. embassies is available at www.travel.state.gov.

 Students are responsible for paying all required fees.

-The new SEVIS I-901 fee of $200 for F-1 applicants and $180 for most J-1 exchange visitors went into effect on Oct.
-27, 2008.
+The SEVIS fee for F-1 applicants is $350 and the SEVIS fee for J-1 exchange visitors is $220.
 Please verify whether you need to pay this fee when applying for your visa.
-Information on the SEVIS I-901 fee is available at www.fmjfee.com/i901fee.
+Information on the SEVIS I-901 fee is available at www.fmjfee.com.

 IESC does not require ANY fees for the services it provides to international students.
 No fees, under any circumstances, shall be submitted to IESC.

 D. Academic Advisement & Enrolling in your First Semester Classes